-AWARDS: SOCIAL WORKER OF THE YEAR: National Association of Social Workers NH Chapter; For significant contributions to the profession and society.
+SOCIAL WORKER OF THE YEAR: National Association of Social Workers NH Chapter.
+For significant contributions to the profession and society.
 March 2009

-COIN OF EXCELLENCE: NH National Guard Adjutant General Major Gen. Kenneth Clark - Presented for technical assistance and consultation in development of NH National Guard Suicide Prevention Program, February 2009
+CHALLENGE COIN: NH National Guard Adjutant General Major Gen. Kenneth Clark For assistance and consultation in development of NHNG Suicide Prevention Program Feb 2009

-CASE MANAGER OF THE YEAR - NAMI NH National Alliance for the Mentally III.
-For outstanding service and advocacy for mentally ill consumers and their families, 1991.
+CASE MANAGER OF THE YEAR 1991 - NAMI NH

+For outstanding services and advocacy for individuals with mental illness and their families.

-SENIOR SKULL HONOR SOCIETY - University of Maine for outstanding leadership, scholarship and exemplary citizenship, 1979.
+SENIOR SKULL HONOR SOCIETY - University of Maine For outstanding leadership, scholarship and exemplary citizenship 1979.